supercid/techdocs-wiki-tmp/Product-Tagging.md

 The rating of a product must be represented as a number between 0.0 and 5.0.
 For example, a product cannot be rated 9.1.
 You must normalize your rating value to fit our specified range.

-### Tagging the Tags
+### Tagging the Tags and/or Custom fields

-The three tag fields, `tags1`, `tags2` and `tags3` are simply labels that accept any value you give them.
-Used mainly for filtering and reporting.
-Common use-cases for these are to annotate colour, material or other grouping attributes.
+The three tag fields, `tags1`, `tags2` and `tags3` are simply labels that can be used to annotate tags like `discounted`, `limited collection` or other use cases where you might want to filter your Nosto recommendations by certain product groupings.

+Custom fields accept a key:value pair where the `class` of the attribute is the key.
+Common use cases are `material`, `color` or other similar unique identifiers.

 ### Adding support for advanced use cases